JetBrains/intellij-sdk-docs/basics/persisting_state_of_components.md

 To exclude a public field or bean property from serialization, annotate the field or getter with `@com.intellij.util.xmlb.annotations.Transient`.

 Note that the state class must have a default constructor.
-It should return the component's default state (one used if there is nothing persisted in the XML files yet).
+It should return the component's default state: the one used if there is nothing persisted in the XML files yet.

 State class should have an `equals()` method, but state objects are compared by fields if it is not implemented.
 When using Kotlin, use [Data Classes](https://kotlinlang.org/docs/reference/data-classes.html).